On a rented bicycle, I toured the Famagusta Ghost Town of Varosha.

 Well, it depends on whose side you are on.
 In war, no one is innocent.
 One side is always accusing the other of some atrocity whilst trying to have the world believe they are angels.

 Cyprus was home to both Greek and Turkish Cypriots.
-There was always tension.
-But in 1974, the Turkish army invaded Cyprus.
-They advanced as far as the United Nations Buffer Zone, which had already been established, as early as 1964, to keep the peace.
+In 1974, the Turkish army invaded Cyprus, advancing as far as the United Nations Buffer Zone, which had already been established, as early as 1964, to keep the peace.

-As the Turkish approached Varosha, the residents, mostly Greek Cypriots and tourists, fled in a hurry and Maraş, as it's called in Turkish, came under Turkish control.
-It was sealed off.
+As the Turkish approached Varosha, the residents, mostly Greek Cypriots and tourists, fled in a hurry and Maraş, as it’s called in Turkish, came under Turkish control.
+Sealed off.
 Abandoned.

 And from the damage, this is just not from 46 years of neglect.
 You can quite clearly see the extent of the fighting that went on here, with the rocket holes in the walls.
 And buildings just don’t collapse on their own accord.

-These are the photos from my visit to Varosha, which was most definitely the highlight of my 2025 trip to Europe:
+These are my photos of Famagusta Ghost Town, which was most definitely the highlight of my 2025 trip to Europe:

 As of April 2025, there is a UN presence in the abandoned city of Varosha: